kazagkazag/redux-simple-api/README.md

 token saved previously in our redux store
 * after every response, we have to get new `SESSION-TOKEN` and save it in the redux store
+* every failed request could have some data with details from the backend in JSON format, so we have to save those details
 * after App mount, we would like to fetch user data, users posts and if any of those request failed, we have to logout user
 * moreover, we wan't to clear list of posts before App unmount